Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Mei 2025 23.35.15 UTC
+- WIB: Jumat, 9 Mei 2025 00.25.45 UTC
-- WITA: Jumat, 9 Mei 2025 00.35.15 UTC
+- WITA: Jumat, 9 Mei 2025 01.25.45 UTC
-- WIT: Jumat, 9 Mei 2025 01.35.15 UTC
+- WIT: Jumat, 9 Mei 2025 02.25.45 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational